nodejs/node/doc/api/dns.markdown

 An error will be thrown if an invalid address is provided.

-The `dns.setServers()` method must not be called while a DNS query is in progress.
+An error will be thrown if the `dns.setServers()` method is called while a DNS query is in progress.

 ## Error codes